-8) Enter a Best/Single Match Minimum Quality Ratio.
+- 8. Enter a Best/Single Match Minimum Quality Ratio.
 Divide the incoming record quality score by the record quality score of the best match that might exist in the catalog.
 By default, Evergreen will assign any record a quality score of 1 (one).
 If you want to ensure that the inbound record is only imported when it has a higher quality than the best match, then you must enter a ratio that is higher than 1.
 For example, if you want the incoming record to have twice the quality of an existing record, then you should enter a 2 (two) in this field.
-If you want to bypass all quality restraints, enter a 0 (zero) in this field.

-- 9) Select an Insufficient Quality Fall-Through Profile if desired.
+If you want to bypass all quality restraints, enter a 0 (zero) in this field. - 9.
+Select an Insufficient Quality Fall-Through Profile if desired.
 This field enables you to indicate that if the inbound record does not meet the configured quality standards, then you may still import the record using an alternate merge profile.
 This field is typically used for selecting a merge profile that allows the user to import holdings attached to a lower quality record without replacing the existing (target) record with the incoming record.
-This field is optional. - 10) Browse to find the appropriate file, and click Upload.
+This field is optional. - 10.Under Copy Import Actions, choose Auto-overlay In-process Acquisitions Copies if you want to overlay temporary copies that were created by the Acquisitions module.
+The system will attempt to overlay copies that: - have associated lineitem details (that is, they were created by the acquisitions process), - that lineitem detail has the same owning\lib as the incoming copy's owning\lib, and - the current copy associated with that lineitem detail is In process. - 11.Browse to find the appropriate file, and click Upload.
 The files will be uploaded to a queue.

-11) The screen will display records that have been uploaded to your queue.
+12. The screen will display records that have been uploaded to your queue.

-Queue Action s Queue Sum mary Queue F ilters Import Selected d Records Records in Queue: 4 Limit to F Limit to Records with Matches Import All Reco ords Records Imp orted: 0 Limit to N lon-Imported I Records View Import Ite ms Record Impo rt Failures 0 Limit to F Records with I mport Errors Delete Queue Items in Que eue 0 Items Import ed 0 Item Import F Failures 0 View MARC Matches Import Failures Import Time Title of work Author of work Language of work View MARC Gregor and the Code of Claw / Suzanne Collins.
+Queue Actions Queue Sum mary Queue F Queue Filters Import Selected Records Records in Queue: 4 Limit to F Limit to Records with Matches Import All Reco rds Records Imp orted: 0 Limit to N Limit to Non-Imported Records View Import Items Record Import Failures 0 Limit to F Limit to Records with Import Errors Delete Queue Items in Que ue 0 Items Import ed 0 Item Import F ailures 0 ☐ View MARC Matches Import Failures Import Time Title of work Author of work Language of work ■ View MARC Gregor and the Code of Claw / Suzanne Collins.
+Collins, Suzanne. □ View MARC Gregor and the curse of the warmbloods / Suzanne Collins.
+Collins, Suzanne. □ View MARC Gregor and the marks of secret / Suzanne Collins.
 Collins, Suzanne.
-View MARC Gregor and the curse of the warmbloods / Suzanne Collins.
-Collins, Suzanne.
-View MARC Gregor and the marks of secret / Suzanne Collins.
-Collins, Suzanne.
-View MARC Matches (2) Gregor and the Prophecy of Rane / Collins,
+Matches (2) Gregor and the Prophecy of Rane / Collins,

-12) If Evergreen indicates that matching records exist, then click the Matches link to view the matching records.
+13.If Evergreen indicates that matching records exist, then click the Matches link to view the matching records.
 Check the box adjacent to the existing record that you want to merge with the incoming record.